USD/INR weakens ahead of India’s Federal Budget

 Editors’ Picks

-EUR/USD defends gains below 1.0900 in the early European morning on Monday.
-The US Dollar weakens, despite risk aversion, supporting the pair.
-The focus remains on the US political updates and mid-tier EU/ US data for fresh trading impetus.
+USD/JPY remains under pressure below 157.00 early Tuesday.
+The Japanese Yen stays bid as risk-off flows return in the Asian session, sustaining the US Dollar weakness-driven downside in the pair.
+The pair looks to Japanese verbal intervention and mid-tier US data.

-Gold price sticks to US politics-inspired modest intraday gains above $2,400 mark
+Gold price moves away from over one-week low, climbs back above $2,400 mark

-Gold price attracts some buyers and snaps a three-day losing streak amid modest USD weakness.
-The US political development prompts some unwinding of the ‘Trump trade’ and weighs on the buck.
-September Fed rate cut bets further undermine the USD and benefit the non-yielding XAU/USD.
+Gold price extended its recent corrective slide from the record high touched last week and fell to a more than one-week trough on Monday.
+US President Joe Biden's withdrawal from the 2024 Presidential election increased the chances of Donald Trump becoming the next US President, raising hopes of a looser regulatory environment.

+This week could be explosive for ETH: Ethereum ETFs to debut in the US on Tuesday